samarabdelhameed/AION_AI_Agent-Hedera/README.md

 ### 🎯 **Benefits of These Updates**

+1. **🌟 Hedera Integration**: Complete blockchain service integration with superior performance
-1. **🔧 Configurability**: Contract addresses can be changed without code modifications
+2. **🔧 Configurability**: Contract addresses can be changed without code modifications
-2. **📊 Data Integrity**: No more fake APY values - only real data displayed
+3. **📊 Data Integrity**: No more fake APY values - only real data displayed
-3. **🔄 Live Updates**: All refresh buttons now work and fetch fresh data
+4. **🔄 Live Updates**: All refresh buttons now work and fetch fresh data
-4. **🛡️ Type Safety**: Better TypeScript support and fewer runtime errors
+5. **🛡️ Type Safety**: Better TypeScript support and fewer runtime errors
-5. **📱 User Experience**: Real-time data updates and accurate information
+6. **📱 User Experience**: Real-time data updates and accurate information
+7. **⚡ Performance**: 67% faster transactions with instant finality on Hedera

 ---